brikrey67/ruby-iteration-and-enumerables/readme.md

 Whenever we talk about data in Ruby, its important to review how Ruby handles groups of data.

-We learned how to iterate over collections in Javascript using loops and then higher order functions.
+We learned how to iterate over collections in Javascript first using loops and then using higher order functions.
 Now we're going to learn the same in Ruby.
-Just like in Javascript, we'll start talking about loops before talking about how to execute a particular code block for each element of a collection.

 ## Review: Ruby Collections